What are bath salts?

 - Become violent and dangerous

-If someone has taken bath salts, or if you have other questions about these drugs, call the poison center at 1-800-222-1222 or chat now.
+If someone has taken bath salts, or if you have other questions about these drugs, call the poison center at 1-800-222-1222, chat online or text POISON to 85511.